-While Gum Disease is an infection of the tissues that support the teeth, cardiovascular disease is a disease of the heart and the blood circulation system resulting in narrowing of the arteries (called atherosclerosis).
+While Gum Disease is an infection of the tissues that support the teeth, cardiovascular disease is a disease of the heart and the blood circulation system that results in narrowing of the arteries (called atherosclerosis).
 Many medical studies show a link between oral infections and cardiovascular disease.
-The mechanism is best understood in 2 ways: oral bacteria entering the body through the leaking infected gums travelling throughout the body and infecting us on the inside AND oral bacteria infecting the tissues around the teeth inducing in our gums a severe chronic inflammation process which is measured by various chemicals which now travel throughout our body leading to various health issues including cardiovascular disease, increased diabetes resistance, etc. Both mechanisms are important and dangerous to our physical health.
-Unfortunately, gum disease does not cause pain and patients live unhealthy lives unaware of the dangers caused by their undiagnosed and untreated gum disease.
+This link is easy to understand when we take into consideration the fact that both the bacteria and the resulting inflammation from the gum disease can enter the body’s blood stream, spreading infection and inflammation to the cardiovascular system.
+The inflammation that started in the gum disease can complicate many health issues including cardiovascular disease, increased diabetes resistance, etc. Unfortunately, since the gum disease isn’t painful, patients can live unhealthy lives unaware of the dangers caused by their undiagnosed and untreated gum disease.
 It’s not until they start experiencing advanced symptoms, toothache, bleeding gums, losing teeth, that the gum disease is noticed.

 Malnutrition and Digestion

 Have you ever met someone who has trouble eating a healthy diet due to problems eating or chewing properly?
 People can end up in this situation because of missing or broken teeth or because of painful dentures.
 No matter how patients get there, the result is the same: they struggle to get the nutrition they need.
 When the body doesn’t get the nutrients it needs from a healthy, balanced diet, problems get complicated quickly.
 Malnourishment is a serious condition.
 If you or someone you know has difficulty eating please contact our office today.
 There are solutions to help you.
 A brighter tomorrow is possible.